Deep pocket: Deep pocket in law and economics

 A variation on the term refers to the special subtype of frivolous litigation where plaintiffs target wealthy or corporate defendants for little other reason than them having high resources.
-These cases involve plaintiffs who have suffered genuine damages, but the true culpability lies squarely with an individual or small entity who has very little money that could be collected if the suit was won.
+These cases involve plaintiffs who have suffered genuine damages, but what is considered the "true" culpability lies squarely with an individual or small entity who has very little money that could be collected if the suit was won.
 Instead, the plaintiff targets the nearest marginally related large corporation or wealthy defendant, often with a weak accusation of negligence.
 A popular example is a person being shot by a criminal, and suing the manufacturer of the firearm instead of their attacker.
 Sometimes legislation is passed to prevent such lawsuits, such as the Protection of Lawful Commerce in Arms Act.